Adnan-CAS/AI-Based-Aortic-Vessel-Tree-3DSegmentation-SEG.A-Challenge-MICCAI-2023--GPU-Version/README.md

 The original network was trained using HPC infrastructure (PLGRID).
 To reproduce the network on personal GPUs the following modifications are required:

-# Main Contributions of Reproducibility
+# Main Contributions for Reproducibility

 •	To Download the SEG.A dataset [Link](https://multicenteraorta.grand-challenge.org/data/)